Criminal Justice Reform

 Reforming policing policies to eliminate racial profiling, excessive force, unconstitutional forfeiture laws, unreasonable search and seizure, police corruption, and police militarization.

 Abolishing policing for profit as well as prison for profit, and the privatization of our entire criminal justice system.

 Promoting improved training and practices of de-escalation and collaboration with the community, for the safety and well-being of all.

-Today, a black man who doesn't finish high school is more likely to end up incarcerated then employed.
+Statistically, a black man who doesn't finish high school today is more likely to end up incarcerated than employed.